 During the lease term in Amissville

-During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Amissville, the tenant must allow us to access the rental home.
-Some solid reasons to come into rental home are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Amissville, the renter must allow us to access the rental property.
+Some solid reasons to enter rental home are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental property.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
 However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Amissville.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+We will never abuse the right of entrance or use it to harass tenants in Amissville.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference